roshanlabh/meanstackblog/README.md

 This is an application demonstrating the basic components needed for a Single Page Application using MongoDB, ExpressJS, Angular 2, and NodeJS.

-A working example can be found [here](https://damp-bastion-39490.herokuapp.com/).
+A working example can be found [here].
 Additionally, a YouTube tutorial series illustrating how to create this application from scratch can be found [here](https://youtu.be/pDYhwfi7VU0).

 ## Requirements